FRC1257/robotics-training/README.md

 Team 1257's repository for training new members

+## Folders
-See /java for our Java tutorials
+ - java - Java tutorials

-See /git for our Git tutorials

-See /frc for our WPILib/FRC tutorials
+ - frc - WPILib tutorials for FRC programming

+ - git - Git/GitHub tutorials

+ - vision - Notes for using vision

+ - SNAILTalks - Notes from lectures on various Control Systems topics